Frequently Asked Questions

 Q. HOW LONG DOES SHIPPING TAKE?

-- In-stock bikes generally ship out within 24 -48 hours of receiving your order.
-All bicycles are sent via a tracked courier service, typically DPD.
+- In-stock bikes generally ship out within 24-48 hours of receiving your order, Monday to Friday.
+All bicycles are sent via a tracked courier service, typically DPD on a next-day delivery service.
+DPD will notify you of your one-hour delivery slot.
 For birthdays, please plan.
-Bikes ordered on the weekend ship on Monday.
 We will email you a tracking number when your bike ships.
-Because each cycle goes through a quality and safety inspection (a pre-check list included with your bike), our bikes are not available for immediate pickup from our warehouse.
+Because each cycle goes through a quality and safety inspection, our bikes are unavailable for immediate pickup from our warehouse.
 If you choose to pick up your bike at our warehouse, we will require advance notification BEFORE the order is completed.

 Q. WHAT IS THE WARRANTY ON YOUR BIKES?

-- Each of our bikes comes with a lifetime warranty.
+- Each of our bikes comes with a lifetime warranty on Frame and Forks.

 Q. DO YOU SHIP OUTSIDE OF UNITED KINGDOM?